jhroemer/jhroemer.github.io/src/content/posts/WIP-cli.md

 Command-line applications (CLI), text-based user interfaces (TUI), terminal applications.
 There's a bunch of ways to refer to programs that run and live in your terminal.
 They've been around for almost as long as computers, are easier than ever to develop and are fairly hot topic right now, with LLM providers and tech companies releasing terminal UI's that let you manage coding agents.
 [Claude Code](https://www.anthropic.com/claude-code) (Anthropic), [Codex](https://openai.com/codex/) (OpenAI), [Cody](https://sourcegraph.com/cody) (SourceGraph) and [opencode](https://opencode.ai/) (SST) to name a few.

 I care a lot about UX and usability, I enjoy using terminal applications, and I believe the UX angle on terminal UI's is somewhat underappreciated and sparingly covered.
+"Wouldn't you call that developer experience (DX)?" you might say, but frankly I think DX, while overlapping, is a somewhat different topic.

 ## Terminology